We looked at strategic campaign plan formatting.

 Reading the Plans and Recognizing their Components

 There were some language alterations between the plans as presented and our readings.
 InScope in particular used a lot of synonyms.
-Goals were enumerated as aims, for example.
+It was aims, not goals, for example.
 All three campaigns laid out their SWOT analyses clearly, using an easy to follow grid format.
 Evaluations for all of the campaign plans were clearly labeled.

 Formatting and Stylistic Takeaways applied to the ILSC

-The Toms plan in particular took advantage of a stylistic look and feel which mirrored the organization’s view of itself.
+The Toms plan in particular took advantage of a stylistic look and feel to mirror the organization’s view of itself.
 The plan contained images of the founder, Blake Mycoskie, in Argentina, with children that the organization has helped.
 These images helped to add an emotional component to the campaign plan that was missing from the other two plans.

-The Century Council plan was more generic-looking which seemed to reflect almost a PTA budget kind of communication.
-This tied in fairly well to the campaign being related to what happens on college campuses.
+The Century Council plan was more generic-looking and seemed to reflect almost a PTA budget kind of communication.
+This tied in fairly well to the campaign relating to what happens on college campuses.
 By having the formatting look this way (and it may not even have been intentional), the campaign called to mind straightforward academics and straight talk.